-The LC-IM/MS view shows the distribution of LC-IM/MS signals/features as a heat map projected on to m/z-rt dimensions.
+The LC-IM/MS view shows the distribution of LC-IM/MS signals/features projected onto the m/z-rt dimensions as a heat map.
 PEAKS IM also provides a 3D intensity view for visual inspection of the LC-IM/MS data.
 To switch between the heat map view and the intensity view, click the button in the top-right control options.
 The view provides various convenient ways to zoom and navigate the LC-IM/MS features in the data.
 To learn more on navigating LC-IM/MS view, please refer to Section 4, "LC/MS View".